GladysAssistant/v4-website/docs/installation/3_freebox-delta.md

 ## On a Freebox Delta

-This tutorial is for Freebox Delta owner who wants to install Gladys with Docker.
+This tutorial explains how to install Gladys on a Freebox Delta (this is done with Docker).

 ### Create a virtual machine on the Freebox Delta